low-ghost/clojure-presentation/README.md

         (content-length (:content-length data))
         (last-modified (:last-modified data)))))
 ```
 However, it get's clearer with time.
-Compare this to other langauges like javascript that have a mix of expression designators:
+Compare this to other langauges like javascript that have a mix of expression designators: curly braces, parentheses, dot and infix operators, commas, semi-colons etc:
 ```js
 // JS
 _.concat(